 Round-the-clock self-service platforms, such as chatbots or virtual assistants, fueled by conversational AI and natural language processing (NLP), are helping organizations adapt and efficiently manage their employee and customer engagements during this challenging time.

 How Chatbots and Virtual Agents Fit the Bill

 Organizations are struggling to present employees working from home with efficient self-service options to ensure an uninterrupted flow of work and minimal business disruptions.
-An AI-powered chatbot that delivers 24×7 self-service framework for employees is an ideal option.
-It can offer prompt support to basic employee issues and queries, and quickly escalate complex interactions to human agents.
+An AI-powered chatbot that delivers a 24×7 self-service framework for employees is an ideal option.
+It can offer prompt support to basic employee issues and queries and quickly escalate complex interactions to human agents.

-Chatbots or virtual agents can be deployed across multiple digital channels and devices — including webchat and SMS for text-based service delivery and phone calls, and smart speakers for voice-based interactions.
+Chatbots or virtual agents can be deployed across multiple digital channels and devices — including webchat and SMS for text-based service delivery and phone calls and smart speakers for voice-based interactions.

 Such conversational AI is scalable and can improve its performance with time as it leverages and learns from other data to optimize the quality of replies.
 Thus, it can be safely said that a chatbot gets smarter from experience, just like the best human agents.

 Let’s take a deep dive into the benefits of chatbots and virtual agents, with six ways to improve employee productivity and streamline business operations in the new normal.

 1. Provide Round-the-Clock and Instant Resolutions